The Radio Dept.

-The Radio Dept. is a Swedish dream pop band from Lund, Sweden.
+The Radio Dept. is a Swedish dream pop band from Lund.
+They have released five studio albums.

 History

 In 1995, schoolmates Elin Almered and Johan Duncanson started a band which they named after a gas-station-turned-radio-repair-shop called "Radioavdelningen" (Swedish for The Radio Department).
 However, Almered and Duncanson soon stopped playing music together, putting the outfit on hiatus.
 Three years later, in 1998, Duncanson started making music again but now with Martin Larsson and they decided to adopt the same name.
 In 2001, Larsson's then girlfriend Lisa Carlberg joined the group on bass, followed by Per Blomgren on drums and Daniel Tjäder on keyboards.

 Later in 2001, the Radio Dept. sent recordings to music magazine Sonic, receiving a positive review and being featured on the free CD sampler that came with the magazine.
 Labrador Records heard them on the disc and signed them to their label.
 The band's debut album Lesser Matters (2003) was well received by the music press, scoring 10 out of 10 in the NME.
 Per Blomgren left the Radio Dept. prior to the release of this album and Lisa Carlberg departed after the release of This Past Week EP.
 According to their website, the band decided to use digital drum tracks and stated that for their second album they were "taking a new direction ... which wouldn't require a member that played bass guitar."
 NME would rank Lesser Matters ninth on their list of the 50 best albums of 2004.
 The album received an 84/100 (Universal acclaim) on Metacritic from a total of five reviews.

 The group enjoyed a slightly more widespread recognition after three tracks ("Pulling Our Weight", "I Don't Like It Like This" and "Keen on Boys") were included on the soundtrack for Sofia Coppola's film Marie Antoinette.